Colorado wolves seen as far south as Fremont County for first time since reintroduction

 The newly introduced wolves were released in Eagle and Pitkin counties after extensive studies on the best locations for release, CPW said.

-But the activity map released Wednesday shows one collared female wolf traversed through watersheds including Lake, Park, Chaffee and Fremont counties, even coming as south as Cañon City.
+But the activity map released Wednesday shows one collared female wolf traversed through a watershed including Lake, Park, Chaffee and Fremont counties, possibly even coming as south as near Cañon City.

 This marks the first time since wolf reintroduction efforts began in December of 2023 that a wolf has explored this far south.